-When it comes to the impact on mental health, the duration of pain, and the effect is has on the sufferer’s day-to-day life, matters.
+When it comes to the impact on mental health, the duration of pain and the effect it has on the sufferer’s day-to-day life, matters.
 Those suffering from high-impact chronic pain, meaning they are in pain for more than three months and experience significant restrictions with at least one major activity, like being unable to work outside the home or struggling to do housework, are more likely to report adverse effects, including mental health problems.

 Chronic pain can be devastating